nicolaischneider/cmdmgr/README.md

 - [x] simulate separate .zshrc file in same folder of code
 - [x] extract path to where stuff is stored to new file
-- [ ] add install to system option

 ### Features